Poligraf/retroarch_cores_retrofw/README.md

 ```
 Important

 Select 5200/800 or XL/XE after you run the core.

 The core does not autodetect the game properly.
-Core stays on  Atari Computer - Memo Pad` screen.
+Otherwise core stays on  Atari Computer - Memo Pad` screen.

 Change RetroPad to Atari Joystick or Atari Keyboard.
 Otherwise you cant move
 ```